-Unfortunately, many ships in the past have not been able to find that safe port in a storm.
-Too many vessels over the years have succumbed to extreme weather, pirate attacks, and the weapons of war and sunk to the bottom of the ocean where a watery grave awaits.
+Unfortunately, many ships in the past have not found that safe port in a storm.
+Many succumbed to extreme weather.
+Others fell victim to pirate attacks.
+Weapons of war have also sunk their fair share.

-The ocean floor is littered with the skeletons of thousands upon thousands of ships.
-In fact, some areas have experienced so many shipwrecks that they've become famous.
-One such area off the coast of North Carolina goes by the nickname “The Graveyard of the Atlantic.”
+The ocean floor is littered with the skeletons of thousands of ships.
+In fact, some areas have had so many shipwrecks that they’re famous for them.
+One such area is known as “The Graveyard of the Atlantic.”

-From the Outer Banks of North Carolina north to the southern entrance of Chesapeake Bay off the Virginia coastline, two forces collide to create stormy, dangerous seas on a regular basis.
-One of those forces is the Labrador Current, which is an arctic stream of icy water that originates off the coast of Greenland.
+This region starts in the Outer Banks of North Carolina.
+It stretches north to the southern entrance of Chesapeake Bay off the Virginia coastline.
+There, two forces collide to create stormy, dangerous seas.
+One is the Labrador Current.
+This is an arctic stream of icy water from the coast of Greenland.
 The other is the Gulf Stream, which contains warm waters from the Caribbean.

-When these two forces collide in the Atlantic Ocean near the Outer Banks of North Carolina, rough seas and dense fog are usually the result.
-Some of the areas known for dangerous seas include Cape Hatteras, Cape Fear, and Diamond Shoals.
+When these two forces mix, rough seas and dense fog are usually the result.
+Some areas in the Graveyard of the Atlantic are known for especially dangerous seas.
+These include Cape Hatteras, Cape Fear, and Diamond Shoals.

-The first recorded shipwreck in the area occurred in 1526 at the mouth of the Cape Fear River.
-Explorers were attracted to the area because it was wild and new.
-It quickly became known as a dangerous spot for mariners, though, as ships began to encounter the deadly conditions often present in the area.
-Legend has it that the wild Spanish mustangs of the Outer Banks got there by swimming ashore from sinking colonial ships.
+The first recorded shipwreck in the area took place in 1526.
+Explorers were attracted to the mouth of the Cape Fear River because it was wild and new.
+It quickly became known as a dangerous spot for mariners, though.
+Ship after ship sank due to the deadly conditions often present in the area.
+Legend has it that the wild Spanish mustangs of the Outer Banks got there by swimming from sinking ships.

-So many shipwrecks occurred that the government eventually required that lifesaving stations be built every seven miles along the coast of the Outer Banks.
+After many shipwrecks, the government stepped in.
+It built lifesaving stations every seven miles along the coast of the Outer Banks.
 These stations and their personnel would later become the United States Coast Guard.